lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 -----------

 Application-level library names should describe the functionality of the application.
-If the application library is for a task, it should be prefaced with the ``Task_`` prefix. the tasks name should be in CamelCase.
+If the application library is for a task, it should be prefixed with the ``Task_`` prefix. the task's name should be in CamelCase.
 Ex:

 .. code-block:: c